The Federal Reserve And Its Impact On Mortgage Interest Rates

 One of the Federal Reserve’s (Fed) monetary policy functions is promoting stable prices.
 It does this primarily by influencing interest rates through setting the target range for the federal funds rate.
 Although having no direct correlation, the federal funds rate impacts the cost of borrowing money across the economy.
 Let’s examine the effect of the Federal Reserve on mortgage interest rates.

 What Does The Federal Reserve Do?

 The Federal Reserve System is the name for the central bank of the United States.
 It’s heavily involved in how our economy functions.
-By monitoring financial institutions and implementing certain measures, it protects our financial system’s general stability.
+It has five big mandates:

-“The Fed” makes decisions that influence important credit markets, like mortgages and auto loans.
+The Fed makes decisions that influence important credit markets, like mortgages and auto loans.
 However, it can’t dictate the interest rates that your lender or bank charge you.
 The only interest rate directly set by the Fed is the discount rate where it lends directly to banks.
 Otherwise, it only sets target ranges for banks to borrow from each other.
 More on that later.